Embed PDF in HTML: 6 methods (including enterprise solutions)

 Additionally, you can follow along with our step-by-step video tutorial for detailed guidance.

-1 — Embedding using the embed tag
+Method 1 — Embed a PDF document in HTML with the embed tag

 The <embed> tag(opens in a new tab) is used to load external content, including PDFs, directly into a webpage.
 Here’s an example: